GouthamJS/Telecommunication-Churn/README.md

 - Scikit-learn – for machine learning models
 - XGBoost – for gradient boosting model
 - Streamlit – for building an interactive web app
-- Google Colab – for development & experimentation
+- Jupyter Notebook/Google Colab – for development & experimentation

 ---